Previous dayMarch 25, 2026Next day

 11.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 114 km E of Chignik, Alaska at 21:12 UTC on March 25, 2026.
-This was a shallow crustal earthquake, focused at 11.6 km depth.
+On March 25, 2026 at 21:12 UTC, a magnitude 2.4 earthquake struck 114 km E of Chignik, Alaska.
+The hypocenter lay at 11.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 56.350°, -156.560°.
+Coordinates: 56.350°, -156.560°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25